pu2clr/QN8066/README.md

 ## DIY Kit 5W-7W FM Transceiver

-It is possible to find Transceivers based on the QN8066 in kit form.
+It is possible to find transceivers based on the QN8066 in kit form.
 With this library, you will also be able to control this kit, thereby expanding its original functionalities.
-Check AliExpress and others to check it out.
+Check AliExpress and other sources to find it.

 The images below show the DIY Kit 5W-7W FM Transceiver available on AliExpress.